warriorplayer123/Warrior-Helper/README.md

 This module is partially based on and inspired by their implementation.

-**jkq** for the TERA guide module and for enabling adaptation of reset notifications.
+**jkq** for the TERA guide module and enabling integration of reset notifications.